uptonking/note4yaoo/read-docs-react-p1-main-concepts.md

 - Sometimes you might need multiple “holes” in a component.
   - In such cases you may come up with your own convention instead of using `children` prop
   - React elements are just objects, so you can pass them as props like any other data.
-  - This approach may remind you of “slots” in other libraries but there are no limitations on what you can pass as props in React.
+  - This approach may remind you of “slots” in other libraries
+  - but there are no limitations on what you can pass as props in React.
-- Specialization 使用组合处理组件间的泛化关系
+- **Specialization** 使用组合处理组件间的泛化关系
-- In React, this is also achieved by composition, where a more “specific” component renders a more “generic” one and configures it with props
+- In React, this is also achieved by composition
+  - where a more “specific” component renders a more “generic” one and configures it with props
 ```
 function WelcomeDialog() {
   return (